Scott Sports: Sponsorship

-In 2002, stage 10 of the Tour de France was won by Patrice Halgand riding for the Jean Delatour team, which was at that time was supported by Scott.
+In 2002, stage 10 of the Tour de France was won by Patrice Halgand riding for the Jean Delatour team, which was at that time supported by Scott.
 Scott supplied the teams Mitchelton-Scott (male) and Mitchelton Scott (female) with equipment through 2020, after which the teams were renamed Team BikeExchange and began riding Bianchi bicycles.

 In 2014, Scott Sports partnered with the US Military Endurance Sports organization to be a sponsor and provide Scott equipment to the US Domestic Elite Road Team and Elite Triathlon Team.

 In 2017, Scott Sports was sponsoring teams and individuals in various sports.
 Its bike division was sponsoring 12 racing and mountain biking teams.
 Its wintersport division sponsored 35 people, its running division 10 and motorsports division 40 athletes.

 In 2022, Jonas Deichmann cycled across United States of America, from New York to Los Angeles on a Scott Addict Gravel HMX.
 The trip was a world record attempt and a fundraiser for World Bicycle Relief.